temesoft/file-storage/README.md

 // Checks by id if file does not exist, and if it does - returns false boolean fileDoesNotExist = fileStorageService.doesNotExist(storageId);

+// Returns size of file content in bytes using provided id long size = fileStorageService.getSize(storageId);

 // Creates file using provided id and byte array fileStorageService.create(storageId, byteArrayToStore);